Attention 2020 Travelers! Enrollments received by March 15 get a $200 discount.

 Today, travel to Pisa.

-This is the city whose navy once dominated the Western Mediterranean, before the Arno River silted up.
-Just north of the city center you'll discover the Campo dei Miracoli and its trio of remarkable Moorish-style religious buildings, the most famous of which is the Leaning Tower (now tilting nearly 13 feet from its vertical axis).
+Pause in the city whose navy dominated the Western Mediterranean in the 11th century, before the Arno River silted up and Genoa took over.
+View the Campo dei Miracoli (Square of Miracles) and its trio of remarkable buildings, the most famous of which being the Leaning Tower (now tilted nearly 13 feet from its vertical axis).

 Travel over the rolling hills of Tuscany to Montecatini Terme, one of Europe's most famous health spas.
 Renowned for its mineral springs, the town began to gain popularity at the beginning of the 20th century, at which time several architectural additions were made in the posh Art Nouveau style.
 So fashionable was this town that Prince Rainier of Monaco and his American bride Grace Kelly spent their honeymoon here in the 1950s!